 - ✓ PHB and a large number of its copolymers are made and used in nature all the time: - 1.
 They are made by bacteria from available nutrients and by enzymatic synthesis; - 2.
-They are used as nutrients and energy providers by living organisms resulting in CO2, water and biomass/compost; - \checkmark This circular system is much older than mankind. - By using these materials for construction applications (films, parts or even glues) that circular behaviour can both be used and be extended. - An additional advantage of these specific PHA materials is that they can fully meet a comprehensive combination of end-of-life options fitting a circular economy, very much like cellulose or starch.
+They are used as nutrients and energy providers by living organisms resulting in CO2, water and biomass/compost; - √ This circular system is much older than mankind. - By using these materials for construction applications (films, parts or even glues) that circular behaviour can both be used and be extended. - ✓ An additional advantage of these specific PHA materials is that they can fully meet a comprehensive combination of end-of-life options fitting a circular economy, very much like cellulose or starch. - ✓ Before using them in an application one should carefully consider the "Reduce" and "Reduce" design" principles.